Funded by Senate Bill 1407

 How will the local community have input regarding the courthouse project?

-The AOC recognizes the importance of the local identity and historic presence of the court.
+Council staff recognize the importance of the local identity and historic presence of the court.
 It also recognizes the importance of community input on this project.
-The state’s funding process does not release design funds until acquisition of potential sites is complete; therefore, the AOC has not yet begun detailed design for this project.
+The state’s funding process does not release design funds until acquisition of potential sites is complete; therefore, staff have not yet authorized detailed design for this project.
 When the project is approved and design work begins, the local community will have input in the new courthouse project through these avenues:

 These vehicles are being established so that the project architect is able to develop a building that meets the court's operational needs, as well as reflects community input.
 The architect is committed to producing a highly functional, high-quality courthouse design that will complement and enhance downtown Redding.